 Learn more about career planning on the Transition from the Army page.

-If you are an employer interested in hiring a WTC or AW2 Veteran, please reference our Employer Resources page.
+If you are an employer interested in hiring a or AW2 Veteran, please reference our Employer Resources page.
 Topics include: understanding disability, writing effective position descriptions, tips on interviewing wounded, ill and injured Soldiers, reasonable accommodations and other employer resources.

 I am on the Remain in the Army CTP career track.
 What CER options are available to me?